 Suzanne Leslie-Bailey, Guest Columnist

-Suzanne Leslie-Bailey is former research coordinator to then Prime Minister Bruce Golding.
+Suzanne Leslie-Bailey is a law student and former researcher coordinator to then Prime Minister Bruce Golding.
 Email feedback to firstname.lastname@example.org and email@example.com.